On the Interpolation Error of Nonlinear Attention versus Linear Regression: Abstract

 \section{Abstract}

-Attention mechanisms have revolutionized machine learning (ML) by enabling efficient modeling of global dependencies across inputs.
-Their inherently parallelizable structures allow for efficient scaling with the exponentially increasing size of both pretrained data and model parameters.
-Yet, despite their central role as the computational backbone of modern large language models (LLMs), the theoretical understanding of Attentions, especially in the nonlinear setting, remains limited.
+Attention has become the core building block of modern machine learning (ML) by efficiently capturing the long-range dependencies among input tokens.
+Its inherently parallelizable structure allows for efficient performance scaling with the rapidly increasing size of both data and model parameters.
+Despite its central role, the theoretical understanding of Attention, especially in the nonlinear setting, is progressing at a more modest pace.

-In this paper, we provide a precise characterization of the \emph{in-context memorization error} of \emph{nonlinear Attention}, in the high-dimensional proportional regime where the number of input tokens $n$ and their embedding dimension $p$ are both large and comparable.
-Leveraging recent advances in the theory of large kernel random matrices, we show that nonlinear Attention typically incurs higher memorization error than linear ridge regression on random inputs.
-However, this gap vanishes—and can even be reversed—when the input exhibits statistical structure, particularly when the Attention weights align with the input signal direction.
-Our results reveal how nonlinearity and input structure interact with each other to govern the memorization performance of nonlinear Attention.
-The theoretical insights are supported by numerical experiments.
+This paper provides a precise characterization of the \emph{interpolation error} for a \emph{nonlinear Attention}, in the high-dimensional regime where the number of input tokens $n$ and the embedding dimension $p$ are both large and comparable.
+Under a signal-plus-noise data model and for fixed Attention weights, we derive explicit (limiting) expressions for the mean‑squared interpolation error.
+Leveraging recent advances in random matrix theory, we show that nonlinear Attention generally incurs a larger interpolation error than linear regression on random inputs.
+However, this gap vanishes, and can even be reversed, when the input contains a structured signal, particularly if the Attention weights align with the signal direction.
+Our theoretical insights are supported by numerical experiments.